 T-Squad – our transgender advisory group

 At Emerald, we're committed to providing equality of experience for everybody.
-While our current products are more tailored towards gay and lesbian customers, we're working to offer insurance where the transgender community has been specifically considered in our offering.
+Many of the issues affecting members of the trans community are still poorly understood by the financial services sector, and so we continue to work to offer insurance where the transgender community has been specifically considered.

-But before we do that, we want to understand more about the transgender community, and hear first-hand how trans issues and transgender discrimination can inform Emerald and the policies we offer.
 To help us gain that understanding, we formed T-Squad.
-It's a group of trans experts with whom we regularly meet to make sure we're taking every transgender matter into account.
+It's a group of trans advocates with whom we regularly meet to make sure we're taking every transgender matter into account.
 The transgender rights issues we're currently discussing include:

 - Healthcare coverage during the transition process